Visit Iceland in June: Things to do, Average Weather and the Midnight sun!

 SECRET SOLSTICE MUSIC FESTIVAL

-This summer, Secret Solstice is held for the 4th. time and it’s safe to say that it has been growing significantly from year to year, literally blowing up the beautiful Laugardalur area for a long weekend in June each summer!
+This summer, Secret Solstice (the midnight sun festival) is held for the 5th. time and it’s safe to say that it has been growing significantly from year to year, literally blowing up the beautiful Laugardalur area for a long weekend in June each summer!

-This year lineup hasn’t been completely announced as of the time when this is written but among the artists already confirmed are Rick Ross, Foo Fighters, The Prodigy, Big Sean and tons of other internationally known names + of course, all the hottest Icelandic bands at each time.
+This years full lineup hasn’t been announced as of the time when this is written but among the artists already confirmed are Jet Black Joe, Gucci Mane, Clean Bandit, Bonnie Tyler and tons of other internationally known names + of course, all the hottest Icelandic bands at each time.
 For any festival or party geeks, this should obviously be on your list of things to do.

 Find the Secret Solstice website here.